typedb/typedb-driver-examples/README.md

 ### XCOM Project

 [The XCOM 2 example](xcom) showcases migration of tree-structured game data and logical inference capabilities of TypeDB.
+See [the schema](xcom/schema.tql) for the examples of reasoner rules inferring attributes.

 ## Explore TypeDB Loader Examples